Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-24-Daily-Progress.md

 ---
 layout: post
 date: 2020-09-24
-catergories: [python, oscp, "hack the box", requests, "beautiful soup"]
+tags: [python, oscp, "hack the box", requests, "beautiful soup"]
 ---

 - Most of the morning I worked more on using requests and Beautiful Soup